-Regarding the D'Imperio Superfund Site, USEPA has indicated it will seek penalty claims against the Company based on the Company's alleged noncompliance with the modified Unilateral Administrative Order.
-The Company is currently negotiating with USEPA to settle its proposed penalty against the Company but does not believe that a settlement, if any, will have a material impact on the financial condition of the Company.
-In addition, the Company also received notice from the New Jersey Department of Environmental Protection (NJDEP) dated March 21, 2001, that NJDEP has indicated it will pursue cost recovery against the alleged responsible parties, including the Company.
-The NJDEP's claims include costs related to remediation of the D'Imperio Superfund Site in the amount of \$434,406 and alleged natural resource damages in the amount of \$529,584 (as of November 3, 2000).
-The NJDEP settled such claims against the alleged responsible parties, resulting in the Company paying its portion of \$83,061 in July 2002.
-This payment is subject to reallocation after the allocation phase of the above-identified trial, if any.
-The payment did not have a material impact on the financial condition of the Company.
+Regarding the D'Imperio Superfund Site, USEPA has indicated it will seek penalty claims against the company based on the company's alleged noncompliance with the modified Unilateral Administrative Order.
+The company is currently negotiating with USEPA to settle its proposed penalty against the company but does not believe that a settlement, if any, will have a material impact on the financial condition of the company.
+In addition, the company also received notice from the New Jersey Department of Environmental Protection (NJDEP) dated March 21, 2001, that NJDEP has indicated it will pursue cost recovery against the alleged responsible parties, including the company.
+The NJDEP's claims include costs related to remediation of the D'Imperio Superfund Site in the amount of \$434,405.53 and alleged natural resource damages in the amount of \$529,584.00 (as of November 3, 2000).
+The NJDEP has proposed settling such claims, with the company being responsible for a portion of these costs.
+Although the company has negotiated a share of its costs and damages up to a maximum amount, any payments made by the company are subject to reallocation after the allocation phase of the above-identified trial, if any.
+The company does not believe that a settlement, if any, will have a material impact on the financial condition of the company.

-The Company received a Section 104(e) Request for Information from USEPA dated March 21, 2000, regarding the Lightman Drum Company Site located in Winslow Township, New Jersey.
-The Company responded to this request on May 18, 2000.
-In addition, the Company received a Notice of Potential Liability and Request to Perform RI/FS dated June 30, 2000, from USEPA.
-The Company has decided that it will participate in the performance of the RI/FS.
-However, based on the current information known regarding this site, the Company is unable to predict what its liability, if any, will be for this site.
+As reported previously, the company received a Section 104(e) Request for Information from USEPA dated March 21, 2000, regarding the Lightman Drum Company Site located in Winslow Township, New Jersey.
+The company responded to this request on May 18, 2000.
+In addition, the company received a Notice of Potential Liability and Request to Perform RI/FS dated June 30, 2000, from USEPA.
+The company has decided that it will participate in the performance of the RI/FS.
+However, based on the current information known regarding this site, the company is unable to predict what its liability, if any, will be for this site.